RiceComp215-Staff/RiceChecks/README.md

   wins.
 - Each class (or inner class) is evaluated for its coverage, for the desired metric, independently. *Every* class must pass for RiceChecks to award the coverage points.
-- JaCoCo also measures per-method coverage, treating every lambda as if it's a separate method within the same class.
-RiceChecks only looks at the per-class summary data.
+- What about lambdas or methods?
+JaCoCo measures per-method coverage, treating every lambda as if it's a separate method within the same class.
+RiceChecks only looks at the per-class summary data, which wraps up all methods and lambdas within that class.
+  Inner classes are treated separately. *Anonymous* inner classes?
+TBD.

 ## Sample projects
 There are three sample projects, showing you how the RiceChecks autograder works.
 They